How to get from San Jose to Tamarindo

 This once-quiet fishing village is also a common gateway to Las Baulas National Marine Park, which is a nesting territory of the leatherback sea turtles.
 Offering beaches, adventure, restaurants, bars and shops — there is a long list of things to do in Tamarindo.

-4 ways to get from San Jose to Tamarindo
+What are the 4 ways to travel from San Jose to Tamarindo?

 Still looking for accommodation?
-Don't forget to check out our favourite places to stay in Tamarindo at the bottom of this page.
+Don't forget to check out our favourite places to stay in Tamarindo.

 San Jose to Tamarindo by Bus